 From April 2013 the government is introducing new rules for working age claimants that set out the number of bedrooms housing benefit will pay for if you are renting from a local authority, a registered housing association, or other social landlord.
-This may mean a possible loss of benefit.
 More information is available on New rules for housing association tenants.

 As part of the introduction to Universal Credit, the government is introducing a welfare benefits cap, or a maximum limit, on the total amount of benefits people can get.
 More information is available on The Welfare Benefits Cap.

 For changes to the Council Tax Reduction Scheme see Council Tax Reduction Scheme

 European Economic Area Migrants